mediabeastnz/Xero-API-PHP-Class/README.md

 PHP-Xero PHP Wrapper
 ====================

+Note: This has not been fully tested and is only up here to provide a starting point and to save you time searching the web :)

 Introduction
 ------------
 A class for interacting with the xero (xero.com) Public/Partner application API.
 More documentation for Xero can be found at http://blog.xero.com/developer/api-overview/